 Online Savings Account and Money Market Interest Rates

 What to look for.
-Here are the most important things to look for when opening a new savings account:
+The most important things to consider when opening a new savings account:

 - FDIC coverage.
 The Federal Deposit Insurance Corporation protects your deposits against bank failure, up to $250,000 per account.
-All banks listed on this site are FDIC insured.
+All banks listed on this website are FDIC-insured.

 - No fees.
 Online banking should be free and easy.
 Be sure to look for account minimums and other fees.

 - High interest rates.
-These accounts are all among the highest in the nation.
-Be sure to compare before opening an account.
-Keep in mind the highest interest rate isn’t always the best.
-You also want an account that is free, easy to use, and has the features you need.
+Compare terms before opening any account.
+Keep in mind the highest interest rates are not always the best.
+You also want an account that is free, easy to use and has the features you need.